P1NGS/weather-station/README.md

 Influx DB,
 Telegraam,
 Sensor: TMP36, BMP32.
-I have also using a Heagig element that i turn on and of using a relay.
+I have also using a heating element that i turn on and of using a relay.